 Over its lifetime, a U.S. government program may be implemented by the award of many different individual contracts and subcontracts.
 The funding of U.S. government programs is subject to U.S. Congressional appropriations.
 In recent years, U.S. government appropriations have been affected by larger U.S. government budgetary issues and related legislation.
 Although multi-year contracts may be authorized and appropriated in connection with major procurements, the U.S. Congress generally appropriates funds on a government fiscal year basis.
 Procurement funds are typically made available for obligation over the course of one to three years.
 Consequently, programs often initially receive only partial funding, and additional funds are obligated only as the U.S. Congress authorizes further appropriations.
-We cannot predict the extent to which total funding and/or funding for individual programs will be included, increased or reduced as part of the annual appropriations process ultimately approved by U.S. Congress and the President of the United States or in separate supplemental appropriations or continuing resolutions, as applicable.
+We cannot predict the extent to which total funding and/or funding for individual programs will be included, increased or reduced as part of the annual appropriations, as applicable.
 The termination of funding for a U.S. government program would result in a loss of anticipated future revenue attributable to that program, which could have an adverse impact on our operations.
 In addition, the termination of a program or the failure to commit additional funds to a program that already has been started could result in lost revenue and increase our overall costs of doing business.